 Making Calendula Oil – What You’ll Need

-- A clean quart-sized jar (I typically use a mason jar) with a lid
+- A clean quart-sized glass jar (I typically use a mason jar) with a lid

 - Enough dried calendula flowers to fill your jar about 3/4 of the way